 Rationale: Inline suctioning (without breaking into the circuit to cause derecruitment) establishes airway patency, ET tube patency, and lung recruitment and removes secretions.

-Do not disconnect the child from the HFOV to perform open suctioning.
+Do not disconnect the patient from the HFOV to perform open suctioning.

 Reportable conditions: Inability to clear secretions, deteriorating respiratory status

-Rationale: Children are at risk for developing skin breakdown from immobilization.
+Rationale: Pediatric patients are at risk for developing skin breakdown from immobilization.

 Reportable condition: Breakdown of skin integrity